rotexsoft/versatile-collections/README.md

             * [Floats Collections](docs/FloatsCollections.md): a collection that can only contain [floats](http://php.net/manual/en/language.types.float.php)
             * [Ints Collections](docs/IntsCollections.md): a collection that can only contain [integers](http://php.net/manual/en/language.types.integer.php)
         * [Strings Collections](docs/StringsCollections.md): a collection that can only contain [strings](http://php.net/manual/en/language.types.string.php)
+    * [Specific Objects Collections](docs/SpecificObjectsCollection.md): a collection that can either contain only instances of a specified class or any of its sub-classes or any type of [object](http://php.net/manual/en/language.types.object.php) (just like [Objects Collections](docs/ObjectsCollections.md)) if no class is specified
 * [Laravel Collection Methods Equivalence](docs/LaravelMethodsEquivalence.md)

 * Please submit an issue or a pull request if you find any issues with the documentation.